digitlpark/digiparkweb/content/Math/Math 2/Differential Equations/Linear first order ODEs.md

 I.F.y=\int I.F.Qdx +c
 \end{align*}
 $$
-We use [[Exact ODE and Integrating Factors#If I.F. is a function of x]] in the third line
+We use [[Math/Math 2/Differential Equations/Exact ODE and Integrating Factors|Exact ODE and Integrating Factors#If I.F. is a function of x]] in the third line

 # Bernoulli's Equation